Skip to main content

 Fingerprinting Services

-Fingerprinting services for College Place, Washington residents are available through the local police department and authorized third-party providers in Walla Walla County.
+Fingerprinting services for College Place, Washington residents are available through local police (where present) and authorized third-party providers in Walla Walla County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
 Contact the College Place Police Department or the Walla Walla County Sheriff's Office for scheduling, fees, and required documentation.
 The Washington Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions